 She is co-author of Taking Charge, a marketing and management "how-to" book for nonprofit organizations.
 Articles for trade publications and journals include: Money and Madness: Fundraising in the Arts and A History of Philanthropy in the West.

-Patricia has produced exhibitions, kiosk and website copy for such institutions as the American Museum of Natural History and the Capital Museum.
+Patricia has produced exhibition, kiosk and website copy for such institutions as the American Museum of Natural History and the Capital Museum.
 She is the editor of Craig Barber’s Vietnam journal, Ghosts in the Landscape.
 She lives in New York's Hudson Valley.